 I have been at the University of Leeds since 2012.
 In 2015, I graduated with a BA in English and History having completed a research project which focused on Claude McKay.
 I completed an MA in Race and Resistance in 2016.
 My MA research looked at how and to what extent racial binaries were challenged in the work of Claude McKay and William Attaway.
-I began my PhD at Leeds in October 2016, and anticipate completing it in 2019 or 2020.
+I began my PhD at Leeds in October 2016, and anticipate completing it in 2020.

 'When Black Cinema Went Soviet', History Workshop, 29/5/2019, http://www.historyworkshop.org.uk/when-black-cinema-went-soviet/

 'Mexican Migration in the Fiction of William Attaway', US Studies Online, 22/4/2019, https://www.baas.ac.uk/usso/mexican-migration-in-the-fiction-of-william-attaway/

 (panel organiser) 'Juanita Harrison on Veiling and Communism: A Proletarian Black Woman Intervenes in Global Controversies', African-American Intellectual History Society conference, Ann Arbor, March 2019

 'American Imperialism in the Novels of William Attaway', BAAS PGR conference, Northumbria University, November 2018